Blair1213/TREE/README.md

-# [NBME] Interpretable identification of cancer genes across biological networks via transformer-powered graph representation learning
+# [Nature Biomedical Engineering] Interpretable identification of cancer genes across biological networks via transformer-powered graph representation learning
 This project is a Transformer-based graph representation learning framework for pan-cancer gene identifications.
 It applies to both homogeneous networks (PPI network)and heterogeneous networks.
 TREE can provide generalizable robust and accurate cancer gene identifications with multi-omics-level and network structure-level interpretability.

 # Installation & Dependencies